dapr/docs/daprdocs/content/en/reference/api/cryptography_api.md

 ### HTTP Response

 #### Response Body
-The response to a decryption request will have its content type header to set `application/octet-stream` as it will return an array of bytes representing the decrypted payload.
+The response to a decryption request will have its content type header to set `application/octet-stream` as it returns an array of bytes representing the decrypted payload.

 #### Response Codes
 | Code | Description                                                             |